Now that so much of our schooling is virtual, social media seems more important than ever.

 Create Community Expectations and Standards for Social Media Use

 Set clear community standards and expectations for what you expect from social media use from students.
-The school code of conduct or a beginning of year “technology contract” can guide students and make them commit to following the school standards set.
-Make sure the consequences are also clear to students if they fail to follow those standards.
+For example, the school code of conduct or a beginning of year “technology contract” can guide students and make them commit to following the school standards set.
+In addition, make sure the consequences are also clear to students if they fail to follow those standards.

 Have a Clear Student Reporting System for Inappropriate Social Media Usage